hanjiakang/alilens/README.md

 After the reconstruction process finish, there will be several graphic outputs in the ALILENS directory, among which the  *recon_cl.pdf*  is the power spectrum output and *recon_snr.pdf* is the SNR for each ell bins.
 Meanwhile, you can run *klmplot.py* to get a weiner filtered reconstruction potential map as well as the potnetial map input for conparison, I strongly recommand you check this reconstruction potentail map to see if the reconstruction process is carried out correctly.

+#### SCRIPTS

+- *sims.py*: alicpt lensing simulation script use Julien's lenspyx.

+        python -W ignore sims.py -np 70

+  where -np is an argument means number of processors.

+- *ali2020_sims.py*: alicpt version of plancklens.planck2018_sims.py used to read observed CMB TQU fits data.

+- *klmplot.py*: delensing estimation pipeline.
+Out put will be all.pdf for CIB-lensing cross delensing and internal.pdf for internal delensing.
+The data for these curves in the pdf will be saved in folder ../primordial/
+-
 ### 2023 version
 This is the 2023 version of AliCPT lensing pipline.
 For more details, please check out [Ali lensing paper 2023](https://arxiv.org/abs/2303.05705).